 Location: Underway to Grenada

-Soon after we passed watch over to team two, Wiggy and Steve with Will, Duncan, Kelsay, Peyton, and Devi.
-Team one debriefed and then the six of us crew members enjoyed some quality time together in the salon.
-After spending four hours in the cockpit, we were ready for a break and we all rested up while putting our trust in watch team two.
-Trust is a very important, if not the most important thing required for a successful voyage.
-I heard team two hit a huge wave while on watch and everyone was drenched, but their watch was otherwise uneventful.
+Soon after, we passed watch over to team two, Wiggy and Steve, with Will, Duncan, Kelsay, Peyton, and Devi.
+Team one debriefed, and then the six of us crew members enjoyed some quality time together in the salon.
+After spending four hours in the cockpit, we were ready for a break, and we all rested up while putting our trust in watch team two.
+Trust is very important, if not the most important thing required for a successful voyage.
+I heard team two hit a huge wave while on watch, and everyone was drenched, but their watch was otherwise uneventful.
 We had a yummy dinner of spaghetti with shake-ee cheese and finished with the squeeze.
 I asked what everyone’s favorite quality about themselves is and heard back some answers that were surprising and some qualities that I’ve already noticed of our friends.
 We ended with some nice side hugs!
-Now, team one is back on watch and will be posted until 10 tonight.
+Now, team one is back on watch and will be posted until ten tonight.
 We are all wearing our PFDs and are safely attached via tether and harness to the jack lines on the boat.
-I am excited for another day and more of sailing!
+I am excited for another day and more sailing!

 Related VoyageView All Voyages